scionproto-contrib/csnet/README.md

 - Linux, MacOS and ESP32 support
 - UDP over SCION
 - SCMP (ICMP for SCION)
-- Choose the path a packet takes over the network
+- Explicit SCION path selection
-- Ping Tool
+- SCION ping tool

 To get started with CSNET follow the building and installation instructions below and afterward continue with the [Getting Started Guide](./docs/getting-started.md).